On Geometric Structure of Point Particles: Introduction

-It is not totally absurd to look for, further in macroscopic objects, a clue to the puzzle, since in fact the asymmetry of the electromagnetic attributes is being cast to predominance of magnetic fields over cosmological scales~\cite{alfven1981,durrer2013}.
-It is plasma physics that accounts for the dynamics of many-body system of charged particles interacting with classical electromagnetic fields.
-In the context, it will be better to seek out, in magnetohydrodynamical features of plasma, an intuitive image for the $\bf S$ generation.
-Now, we closer look at the astrophysical jets, which are launched from active galactic nuclei including black holes, to extend up to million light years.
-Intriguingly, in the jets we often recognize signatures of helical motion as well as helical structure of magnetic field~\cite{broderick2009}.
-Such structure could appear as a result of the turbulent process of plasmas, in which the magnetic field configuration with the minimum energy is self-organized under conservation of the magnetic helicity~\cite{woltjer1958,taylor1986}.
-Actually, helical magnetic field structure observed in, for example, interplanetary magnetic clouds~\cite{burlaga1988} and plasma ejecta in the solar corona~\cite{plunkett2000} has been interpreted as this kind of relaxed state.
-Therefore, the structure formation is supposed a universal magnetohydrodynamical phenomenon.
-In this aspect, reminding that the pion could be regarded as the lowest energy excitation state in vacuum, we conjecture that the helical structure might reflect the geometrical structure that generates the rotational, internal coordinates connecting to $\bf S$.
-In regard to this, comparing the galactic nucleus to one neutron, we consider the nuclear reaction of $n^{0}\longrightarrow p^{+}+\pi^{-}$, where $p^{+}$ and $\pi^{-}$ are proton and $\pi^{-}$-meson, respectively.
-We then make a spinning black hole~\cite{akiyama2019} and accretion disk~\cite{ford1994} correspond, respectively, to $p^{+}$ and its $\pi^{-}$ cloud.
-This leads to correspondence between a bipolar jet and lepton pair emitted in decay of $\pi^{-}$.
-Altogether, the activity of galactic nuclei is seen as though visual projection of $\beta$-decay.
-In particular, the lepton\,--\,jet correspondence subject to the aforementioned conjecture seems to signify that the structure in the infinitesimal space and outer space is described by common geometry.
-This speculation is original motivation of the present study.
+It is not totally absurd to look for, further in macroscopic objects, a clue to the puzzle, since the asymmetry of the electromagnetic attributes is being cast to predominance of magnetic fields over cosmological scales (e.g., \cite{durrer2013}).
+It is plasma physics that accounts for the dynamics of many-body system of charged particles coupled with abelian and non-abelian gauge fields~\cite{tajima1997}.
+In the context, it is better to seek out, in magnetohydrodynamical features of abelian plasma, an intuitive image for the $\bf S$ generation.
+Now, we closer look at the astrophysical jets, which are launched from active galactic nuclei including black holes, to extend splendidly up to million light years.
+Intriguingly, in the jets one can find some signatures of helical motion as well as helical structure of magnetic field~\cite{broderick2009}.
+Such structure could appear when the plasma attains an energy relaxed state, mostly conserving magnetic helicity~\cite{woltjer1958,taylor1986}.
+Actually, helical magnetic field structure observed in, for example, interplanetary magnetic clouds~\cite{burlaga1988} and plasma ejecta in the solar corona~\cite{plunkett2000} has been interpreted as exhibiting the relaxed state.
+Therefore, the structure formation is supposed to be a class of universal magnetohydrodynamic phenomenon.
+In this aspect, reminding that the pion can be regarded as the lowest energy excitation state of vacuum~\cite{nambu1960,goldstone1961}, we genuinely conjecture that the helical structure will reflect the geometrical structure that generates an internal coordinate connecting to $\bf S$.
+Here, it is amusing to compare the galactic nucleus to one neutron, invoking the nuclear reaction of $n^{0}\longrightarrow p^{+}+\pi^{-}$, where $p^{+}$ and $\pi^{-}$ are proton and $\pi^{-}$-meson, respectively: making a spinning black hole~\cite{akiyama2019} and accretion disk~\cite{ford1994} correspond, respectively, to $p^{+}$ and its $\pi^{-}$ cloud leads to the apparent correspondence between a bipolar jet and lepton pair emitted in decay of $\pi^{-}$, in parallel with the conjecture.
+Either way, it seems as if the structure in the infinitesimal space and outer space was described by common geometry\,---\,this is original motivation of the present study.